Carolista/live-coding-practice-problems/beginner/duplicate-elements/prompt.md

 ## Duplicate Elements

 #### Instructions to Interviewee
 Write a function that accepts an array of integers as input.
-Return true or false depending on whether the array contains a duplicate element or not.
+Return a boolean `true` or `false` depending on whether the array contains a duplicate element or not.

 ---
 #### Hints and Clarifications